 - Following the initial evaluation, the therapist will put together an exercise program and schedule follow-up appointments to assess muscle coordination, strength and overall function.

 - Patients typically will experience improvement in pelvic floor function 3-4 weeks following strength training.

-Contact us to request an appointment with one of our Urogynecologists to learn if this nonsurgical therapy is an option to treat your pelvic floor disorder.
+Contact us to request an appointment with one of our urogynecologists to learn if this nonsurgical therapy is an option to treat a pelvic floor disorder.